Jello is a lunchbox favorite, and a standard summer snack.

 Signs that Jello Has Spoiled

 Signs that a packet of powdered Jello has spoiled will be pretty obvious.
 If moisture has gotten in the packet, the powder will be clumpy, and may have even solidified completely.
-Jello in this state should not be used.
+You shouldn’t eat such Jello.